wavelog/WaveLogGate/README.md

 #### Features
 * When clicking on a spot in WaveLog-Bandmap your TRX with QSY to the Spot.
-* If you log a (non WSJT-X) QSO first go to "Stations Tab" and chose "WSJTX 2 WL" as Radio.
+* If you log a (non WSJT-X) QSO first go to "Stations Tab" and chose "WLGate" as Radio.
 After that Band/Mode/QRG will be automatically taken from your Rig into the QSO-Fields
 * When clicking the loupe at Live-QSO/Post-QSO Wavelog will automaticly lookup the Spot behind the QRG (if there's a spot)

 Enjoy